basecamelectronics/sbgc32-serial-api/examples/Arduino/LCD_Remote/README.md

 - Display system status using multiple pages (Up/Down arrow to scroll):

  - Battery voltage

  - Active profile

  - Average error of stabilization in 0.001 degrees

  - Communication errors, I2C errors, various debug info

  - Display a customizable set of adjustable variables (Left/Right arrow or encoder Push-button to scroll), change their values by the rotary encoder and save to EEPROM by pressing an encoder button

-- Trim ROLL axis with 0.1 degree precision
+- Trim ROLL axis with 0.1-degree precision

-- Use analog joystick to control PITCH and YAW axis (passed to SBGC controller as regular RC channels)
+- Use the analog joystick to control the PITCH and YAW axis (passed to SBGC controller as regular RC channels)

-- Joystick push-button acts as "Menu" button
+- The joystick push-button acts as a "Menu" button

-- Navigation "select" button turns motors ON/OFF
+- The navigation "select" button turns motors ON/OFF

 ## Hardware: